Inzu/API_Example_Music_Store/READ_ME.txt

 FILES

-add_item.js - this will add items to a users cart using AJAX (with cart.php). cart_data.php - this will process the cookie used to store cart information. cart_edit.php - let users edit their cart. config.php - your API account settings and some shop settings such as currency and callback URL. index.php - display an example store page. style.css - styles for this example.
+cart.js - this script manages the cart cookie for adding items and editing the cart. config.php - your API account settings and some shop settings such as currency and callback URL. index.php - display an example music store page. style.css - styles for this example.

 For more information on the INZU API and to reference every API feed please visit http://developers.inzu.net or contact support@inzu.net.